How Element Analyzers Work & How We Save You Time & Money

 Today EA is being used in biomedical, environmental, chemical, petrochemical, and pharmaceutical fields.
 More recently it has found use beyond normal STEM sciences.
 Anthropologists, archeologists, and general historians are now utilizing these techniques to better understand the history of humans around the world.
 The Field Museum of Natural History in Chicago, one of the largest museums in the world, has an entire lab dedicated to these methods of study.
 In 2015, an article was published about the discovery of a black rock found in the Scladina Caves in Belgium linked to Neanderthal culture.
 Using the Field Museum’s EA labs the team discovered that the rocks must have been transported there from much further away by Neandertals for culturally significant reasons.

 Elemental Analyzers have been a vital part of material determination and quantitative science for a long time.
-If you have been looking to use one but have not wanted to commit the large amount of cash required to purchase one, let Excedr help.
-With our comprehensive leasing program, you can benefit from the use of whatever EA that you need while helping you save money.
+If you have been looking to use one but have not wanted to commit the large amount of cash required to purchase one, we can be of service.

 We Offer CHNX Analyzer Leases to Fit Every Need